nimitbhargava/Google-Watchlist-Quick-Open/README.md

 ## Privacy Policy – Google Watchlist Quick Open

-Google Watchlist Quick Open does not collect, store, or transmit any personal data from users.
+Google Watchlist Quick Open respects your privacy.

-The extension’s only behavior is:
+The extension’s behavior includes:
+- Opening the Google Saved page when the user clicks the extension icon.
+- Injecting a "My List" button on Google Search results.
+- Sending anonymous usage events (clicks) to Google Analytics.
 - Opening the Google Saved page at https://www.google.com/interests/saved when the user clicks the extension icon, and
 - Injecting a small script on that page to automatically click the “Search watchlist” collection tile.

 The extension does not:
 - Track browsing history
-- Read or modify the content of other websites
+- Read or modify the content of other websites (except Google Search for button injection)
-- Send any data to external servers
+- Send personal data to external servers
-- Use analytics, advertising, or third-party tracking

 If you have any questions about this extension, please contact at nimitbhargava@gmail.com